KnpLabs/KnpDisqusBundle/README.md

 # KnpDisqusBundle

-If you use [Disqus](http://disqus.com) on your website for comments, you know that it's no good for SEO − as the comments are loaded dynamically via javascript.
+If you use [Disqus](https://disqus.com) on your website for comments the comments are loaded dynamically via JavaScript, which could negatively impact SEO.

-This bundle will fetch the comments using Disqus API so that you can include them in your page… before replacing the comment `div` by the Disqus javascript widget.
+This bundle will fetch the comments using Disqus API so that you can include them on your page… before replacing the comment `div` by the Disqus JavaScript widget.

-This way you benefit from both the javascript widget and the robot friendly comments.
+This way you benefit from both the JavaScript widget and the robot-friendly comments.

 [![Build Status](https://travis-ci.org/KnpLabs/KnpDisqusBundle.png?branch=master)](https://travis-ci.org/KnpLabs/KnpDisqusBundle)